 Consumers, both online and offline, demand meaningful and customized experiences.
 To meet those demands, advertisers are attempting to use email personalization to transition toward 1:1 interactions that not only meet but exceed, consumer expectations and set them apart from the competition.

 Google and Microsoft, the two main email providers, monitor email activity.
 Their goal is to create a good email experience for their users.
-This means that if recipients delete your message quickly, or worse, delete it without reading it, they view your message as undesirable by their users and may relegate your future emails to the spam folder.
+This means that if recipients delete your message quickly, or worse, delete it without reading it, they view your message as undesirable to their users and may relegate your future emails to the spam folder.

 So, by making your message engaging and personal you create a better experience.
 When Google and Microsoft see high engagement with your emails, such as opens, clicks, and read time, they reward you by improving your sender reputation.